25 Thinly Veiled Southern Insults

 We didn't adopt this behavior intentionally or even consciously.
 It's just that we have an aversion to aggression in everyday discourse.
 (In a football stadium, we have no problem with it whatsoever.)
 Hence the proliferation of "bless your heart," which isn't always sarcastic or insincere.
 Sometimes we're conveying genuine empathy/sympathy.
 But we also use it to cushion unpleasant observations: "Maybe cooking just isn't your special gift, bless your heart."
 (Translation: "I don't think my bird dog would eat your casserole.")

-We polled our Facebook Braintrust and asked them to name some of the thinly veiled negative observations (read: Southern insults) that Mama’n’em have been known to utter.
-Here’s what the Braintrust said—tell us what we missed:
+We polled our audience and asked them to name some of the thinly veiled negative observations (read: Southern insults) that Mama'n'em have been known to utter.
+Here's what they said—tell us what we missed: